rdxsuper/kuberhealthy/README.md

 ### Prometheus Alerts

 A `ServiceMonitor` configuration is available at [deploy/servicemonitor.yaml](https://raw.githubusercontent.com/Comcast/kuberhealthy/master/deploy/servicemonitor.yaml).
+If you are using Prometheus Operator, Deploy this servicemonitor configuration into your Prometheus namespace.
+Be sure to update the `prometheus` label to match your Prometheus deployment name.

 ## What is Kuberhealthy?